wfp-ose/gsconfig/README.rst

 GEOSERVER_DATA_DIR
     Optional location of the data dir geoserver will be running with.
 If provided, `rsync` will be used to reset the data.
+GS_VERSION
+    Optional environment variable allowing the catalog test cases to automatically download and start a vanilla GeoServer WAR form the web.
+    Be sure that there are no running services on HTTP port 8080.

 Here are the commands that I use to reset before running the gsconfig tests: